coopsymbiotic/coop.symbiotic.saveondisk/README.md

 This extension adds the possibility to save CiviCRM reports directly on the disk.

+The files are saved in the "user files" directory, which should be:
+`civicrm/custom/reports/instance-XX.csv`, where `XX` is the report instance.

 To download the latest version of this module:
 https://github.com/coopsymbiotic/coop.symbiotic.saveondisk